nnwetzel/nnwetzel/README.md

-Studying Computer Science with a passion for artificial intelligence, machine learning, and software engineering.
+Studying Computer Science with a passion for artificial intelligence, machine learning, and software development.

 📧 wetzel.na[at]northeastern.edu